Unconventional computing

-Unconventional computing is computing by any of a wide range of new or unusual methods.
-It is also known as alternative computing.
+Unconventional computing (also known as alternative computing or nonstandard computation) is computing by any of a wide range of new or unusual methods.

 The term unconventional computation was coined by Cristian S. Calude and John Casti and used at the First International Conference on Unconventional Models of Computation in 1998.

 Background

-The general theory of computation allows for a variety of models.
-Computing technology first developed using mechanical systems and then evolved into the use of electronic devices.
+The general theory of computation allows for a variety of methods of computation.
+Computing technology was first developed using mechanical systems and then evolved into the use of electronic devices.
 Other fields of modern physics provide additional avenues for development.

-Computational model

-Computational models use computer programs to simulate and study complex systems using an algorithmic or mechanistic approach.
-They are commonly used to study complex nonlinear systems for which simple analytical solutions are not readily available.
-Experimentation with the model is done by adjusting parameters in the computer and studying the differences in the outcome.
-Operation theories of the model can be derived/deduced from these computational experiments.
-Examples of computational models include weather forecasting models, earth simulator models, flight simulator models, molecular protein folding models, and neural network models.
+Models of Computation

+A model of computation describes how the output of a mathematical function is computed given its input.
+The model describes how units of computations, memories, and communications are organized.
+The computational complexity of an algorithm can be measured given a model of computation.
+Using a model allows studying the performance of algorithms independently of the variations that are specific to particular implementations and specific technology.

+A wide variety of models are commonly used; some closely resemble the workings of (idealized) conventional computers, while others do not.
+Some commonly used models are register machines, random-access machines, Turing machines, lambda calculus, rewriting systems, digital circuits, cellular automata, and Petri nets.

 Mechanical computing

 Historically, mechanical computers were used in industry before the advent of the transistor.

-Mechanical computers retain some interest today both in research and as analogue computers.
+Mechanical computers retain some interest today, both in research and as analogue computers.
 Some mechanical computers have a theoretical or didactic relevance, such as billiard-ball computers, while hydraulic ones like the MONIAC or the Water integrator were used effectively.

-While some are actually simulated, others are not.
-No attempt is made to build a functioning computer through the mechanical collisions of billiard balls.
-The domino computer is another theoretically interesting mechanical computing scheme.